valtimo-platform/valtimo-documentation/release-notes/major11/11.1.0/valtimo-frontend-libraries.md

   When using the **valtimo-form-io** component from *@valtimo/components*, the local storage property *formioToken* gets updated every time the token refreshes after expiring.

-* **Fixed broken Carbon select box**

-  After navigating away from the form admin detail page, Carbon components using overlays did not work anymore throughout the application.
-This issue has been fixed.

 ## Breaking changes

 No breaking changes.